The Santiago de Compostela Cathedral in Spain boasts a magnificent and historic artifact: the Botafumeiro.

 “Arriving pilgrims were tired and unwashed… It was believed that incense smoke had a prophylactic effect during plagues and epidemics.”

-Indeed, the history behind the Botafumeiro is intertwined with tales of faith and practicality.
-One such story recounts an accident during Princess Catherine of Aragon’s 1499 visit.
-The Botafumeiro dramatically flew out of a cathedral window, miraculously injuring no one.
+During Princess Catherine of Aragon’s 1499 visit, the Botafumeiro dramatically flew out of a cathedral window, miraculously injuring no one.

 Today, to ensure safety, sailor’s knots secure the rope to the Botafumeiro.
-While other cathedrals have ceased using similar large thuribles, the Botafumeiro remains, a proud symbol of Santiago de Compostela’s rich history and traditions.
+While other cathedrals have ceased using similar large thuribles, the Botafumeiro remains, a proud symbol of Santiago de Compostela’s rich Catholic history.

 Love uCATHOLIC?